AdguardTeam/ExtendedCss/README.md

 <a id="extended-css-matches-property"></a>
 ### Pseudo-class `:matches-property()`

-This pseudo-class allows to select an element by its attributes, especially if they are randomized.
+This pseudo-class allows to select an element by its properties.

 **Syntax**
 ```